alb3rtov/SSH-certificates-configuration/README.md

 ```

 ## Step 4
-How generate the certificate from the public key that we have generated and copied in the previous step.
-For this we are going to use the private key generated in step 1 called host-ca.
+Now you have to generate the certificate from the public key generated and copied in the previous step.
+To do this, use the private key generated in step 1 called host-ca.
 ```
 root@ca-auth# ssh-keygen -s host-ca -I dev_host_server -h -V +52w ssh_host_rsa_key.pub
 ```